HONTAKYU/practicum/README.md

 Almost all reasons why this is complicate and we can't use `apt-get` to simple install everything are version issues.
 `juice-shop` requires `node.js` > 6.X

 Forgot which version of `nginx` required by modsecurity, but far more high than the one in ubuntu repo.
 Also, modsecurity requires to install with nginx together.

+One thing needs to be noticed is, we can't use docker as well for now, because installing Nginx with Modsecurity from source file requires to add `nginx.serivce` to `/lib/systemd/system/` and reload the daemon, this can't be done in docker as `/bin/bash` is PID 1, not `/sbin/init`.
+As far as I know, we have to use VM to run everything to fix this problem.